irukoa/SsTC_driver/README.md

 - `integer, intent(in) :: kpart(3)` is a integer array where each component specifies the number of points to partition each dimension of the BZ into.
 Each component `kpart(i)` discretizes the reciprocal lattice vector $\mathbf{b}_i$.
 - `complex(dp), allocatable, intent(out) :: store_at(:, :, :)/store_at(:, :)` is a rank-3 or rank-2 array.
 If rank-3:
   - The first dimension specifies the memory layout representation of $\textbf{k}$ in the order that will be laid out by a [MAC](https://github.com/irukoa/MAC) container specifier with `dimension_specifier = kpart`.
-  - The second dimension is the memory layout representation of a particular permutation of integer indices $\alpha$ in the order laid out by tsk%idims.
+  - The second dimension is the memory layout representation of a particular permutation of integer indices $\alpha$ in the order laid out by `tsk%idims`.
-  - The third dimension is the memory layout representation of a particular permutation of continuous variables $\beta$ in the order laid out by tsk%cdims.
+  - The third dimension is the memory layout representation of a particular permutation of continuous variables $\beta$ in the order laid out by `tsk%cdims`.
 - If rank-2:
-  - The first dimension is the memory layout representation of a particular permutation of integer indices $\alpha$ in the order laid out by tsk%idims.
+  - The first dimension is the memory layout representation of a particular permutation of integer indices $\alpha$ in the order laid out by `tsk%idims`.
-  - The second dimension is the memory layout representation of a particular permutation of continuous variables $\beta$ in the order laid out by tsk%cdims.
+  - The second dimension is the memory layout representation of a particular permutation of continuous variables $\beta$ in the order laid out by `tsk%cdims`.
   - `store_at` holds an unnormalized sum over all the `product(kpart)` points given as input.
 - `character(len=*), optional, intent(in) :: parallelization` is an specification of the parallelization method to employ to distribute the sampling.
 Options are `MPI+OMP`, `MPI`, `OMP`, `none`.
 Default is `OMP`.
 - `class(*), optional, intent(in) :: other` is an unlimited polymorphic object to be passed to the calculator during sampling.
 See [interface](#interface).